 PFAS chemicals are used as nonstick compounds in a plethora of everyday items because they repel water and oil.
 These substances act as coatings to protect goods from stains, corrosion, and water.
 These chemicals were invented in the 1930’s and have been used commercially since the 1950’s.
-They were initially used in Teflon products, but there are now thousands of variants used in a wide variety of consumer products including carpets, clothing, non-stick pans, paints, food packaging, etc. PFAS chemicals are prevalent in the environment today because they are very stable chemicals and do not readily breakdown.
+They were initially used in Teflon products, but there are now thousands of variants used in a wide variety of consumer products including carpets, clothing, non-stick pans, paints, food packaging, etc. PFAS chemicals are prevalent in the environment today because they are very stable chemicals and do not readily break down.

 There is growing scientific evidence and concern that long-term exposure to PFAS chemicals is dangerous, even in small amounts.
 What is even more alarming is the number of people that already have PFAS chemicals in their blood.
 Research has estimated that almost all people in the U.S. have some PFAS chemicals in their blood.
 The buildup of PFAS chemicals in bodies has been known since the 1970’s when manufacturing employees demanded testing.
 However, the health impacts were unknown at that time.
 Scientific research has now tied some PFAS chemicals to human illness.
-High levels of certain PFAS chemicals in the body are linked to high cholesterol levels, thyroid disease, testicular and kidney cancer, ulcerative colitis and problems in pregnancy.
+High levels of certain PFAS chemicals in the body are linked to high cholesterol levels, thyroid disease, testicular and kidney cancer, ulcerative colitis, and problems in pregnancy.

-The toxicity of PFAS can vary depending on the chemical make-up.
+The toxicity of PFAS can vary depending on the chemical makeup.
 The most commonly found and studied PFAS chemicals are perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
 U.S. manufacturers phased out PFOS in 2002 and PFOA in 2013.
 However, manufacturers continue production with other PFAS chemicals.
 Scientists are still learning about the health effects of exposure to these substances, and there is not enough known about other PFAS forms for them to be truly considered safe.
-Since manufacturers phased out PFOA and PFOS, the Centers for Disease Control and Prevention (CDC) has seen a decrease of these compounds in the human body.
+Since manufacturers phased out PFOA and PFOS, the Centers for Disease Control and Prevention (CDC) has seen a decrease in these compounds in the human body.
 However, the chemicals do remain in the body years after exposure and remain in the environment even longer.

-It seems likely that setting maximum levels for PFAS chemicals in drinking water nationwide is the only way to stop contamination and hold polluting parities responsible.
+It seems likely that setting maximum levels for PFAS chemicals in drinking water nationwide is the only way to stop contamination and hold polluting parties responsible.
 The EPA currently has no Maximum Contaminant Levels (MCL) for PFAS chemicals, although the agency did issue a health advisory for PFOA and PFOS.
 Most states are waiting for the EPA to create stricter regulations.
 However, Vermont, New Jersey, and New York are implementing extremely stringent standards, as low as an MCL of 10 parts per trillion for both PFOA and PFOS in New York.

 Additionally, the EPA is moving forward with the MCL process for PFOA and PFOS, and more PFAS chemicals may be regulated as more information is gathered and evaluated.
-The EPA has also designated PFOA and PFOS as hazardous substances, a move which will allow states to hold polluting parties responsible and accountable for this contamination.
+The EPA has also designated PFOA and PFOS as hazardous substances, a move that will allow states to hold polluting parties responsible and accountable for this contamination.
 In addition, the agency may add PFAS chemicals to the Toxics Release Inventory, thereby prohibiting certain PFAS chemicals.
 If PFAS chemicals are on the Toxics Release Inventory, then certain industrial sectors and federal facilities would have to report PFAS releases.

-Drinking water systems should begin planning how they will monitor and prevent PFAS contamination in their systems, because it is no longer a question of whether new regulations will be enacted but when.
+Drinking water systems should begin planning how they will monitor and prevent PFAS contamination in their systems because it is no longer a question of whether new regulations will be enacted but when.